-The Mozarthaus is a museum located in Mozart’s only apartment that has survived to this day, situated in the heart of Vienna’s Old City.
-The apartment has undergone renovation and restoration, offering visitors a glimpse into the residence of the famous musician.
-In addition to the apartment, the Mozarthaus Museum spans two floors filled with information about the musician.
-The exhibitions actually begin at the top, on the third floor, which presents details about Mozart’s lifestyle.
-Following this, the second floor features displays focusing primarily on Mozart’s operas.
+The Mozarthaus is a museum located in Mozart’s only surviving apartment, right in the heart of Vienna’s Old City.
+The apartment has been carefully restored, giving visitors a sense of the famous musician’s living space.
+Beyond the apartment itself, the Mozarthaus Museum spans two floors filled with information about Mozart.
+The exhibitions start on the third floor, where visitors can learn about his lifestyle, while the second floor focuses primarily on his operas.

 The ground floor is the heart of the museum, where you can see the rooms where Mozart lived with his family.
 Mozart resided in this apartment for about two and a half years, from 1784 to 1787.